dayonoliveira/Statistic/descriptions.md

 - `fi: list`: Absolute (simple) frequency of the data set.
 - `printData: bool` (optional): This is responsible for dictating whether or not the function will print the results.
 By default it is set to `False`.

+### Return:

+- `resultVector: list`: Returns a list with all the results of all possible calculations from the library.
+- `print` (Optional): There is the possibility to print the results after calculations.

 Example of a class table:

 <img alt="Class table" src="img/tabela-de-classes.png">